A method based on understanding

 This is why our first ride happens bareback, with a trusted human "helping" the young horse understand this strange activity; away from fear and in a supportive environment.

 When horses have been started without that foundation, their future starts to unravel in a way that leaves many of them and their humans frustrated with more and more behavioral challenges developing over time.
-When we leave out essential parts in development we find ourselves trying to "fill in the gaps" with any type of training or equipment for years to come.
+When we leave out essential parts in our horse’s development, we find ourselves trying to "fill in the gaps" for years to come.

 We are all familiar with the exhausting trail ride on a nervous horse whose only focus is on how to get home.
 That horse is not "barn sour".
 He simply doesn't trust, and therefore doesn't enjoy the company of the human on his back.
 When we are partners, any ride becomes like spending time with a good friend.